Eric Bana, Robert Connolly team up for ‘The Dry’

 Harper is thrilled with the casting, observing: “It is very important to me that the nature and depth of Falk shines through and I feel Eric will fully capture that.
 Robert has done an excellent job in writing a script that captures the essence and tone of the novel and its characters.”

 Connolly is working on the casting of other roles with casting director Jane Norris.
 The Dry will shoot from February 25 – April 12 in Victoria, with funding from Screen Australia and Film Victoria.
-Roadshow Films will distribute in Australia/New Zealand and Cornerstone Films is handling international sales.
+Roadshow Films will distribute in Australia/New Zealand.

 It will be Bana’s first on-screen role in an Oz film since Romulus, My Father; he was among the voice cast of Adam Elliot’s animated comedy-drama Mary and Max in 2009.